wirepas/gateway/docker/README.md

 If you want to test a change you made or add new features in your own service, you can build your own images.
 How to publish them in your own registry is out of scope for this document.

-All the dockerfiles are available in this directory and can be build directly from root folder of this repository.
+All the dockerfiles are available in this directory and can be built directly from root folder of this repository.

-Example to build sink service tagged local/my_sink_service:tag1 :
+Example to build a custom sink service tagged local/my_sink_service:tag1 in your PC:
 ```bash
 docker build -f docker/dbus-service/Dockerfile -t local/my_sink_service:tag1
 ```